Vertabelo/VertabeloPropel/README.md

 This will download VertabeloPropel into the ``vendor`` directory in your project directory.

 ## Installation via Git
-If you don't want to
+If you don't want to install VertabeloPropel with Composer, you can clone the GitHub repository.

 1. Clone the repository.
 ```